[LUM#8] “What remains of the wilderness?”

 Learning boundaries

-Don't confuse protection with appropriation.
-Consider the idea that while we cannot do without nature, the reverse is not true and that, without a doubt, certain areas and species would be much better off without us.
-At least, that is the conclusion reached by Virginie Maris1, who invites humans to "limit themselves.
-To accept that territories and species follow their own dynamics, their own evolutionary trajectory, and that sometimes we should simply refrain from intervening.
-And if humans do intervene, they should do so only as observers.
-At their own risk."
+Don’t confuse protection with appropriation.
+Consider the idea that while we cannot do without nature, the reverse is not true, and that, undoubtedly, certain places and certain species would be far better off without us.
+That, at any rate, is Virginie Maris’s conclusion1, who urges humans to “exercise self-restraint.
+To accept that territories and species follow their own dynamics, their own evolutionary paths, and that sometimes we should simply refrain from intervening.
+And if humans do go there, let them do so only as observers.
+At their own risk.”

-"Anthropocene" The term was popularized at the end of the 20th century by Paul Josef Crutzen, meteorologist and atmospheric chemist, winner of the Nobel Prize in Chemistry in 1995.
-This proposed name for the current epoch in the geological time scale literally means "the Age of Man."
+“Anthropocene” The term was popularized in the late 20th century by Paul Josef Crutzen, a meteorologist and atmospheric chemist who won the Nobel Prize in Chemistry in 1995.
+This proposed name to characterize the current epoch in the geological time scale literally means “the Age of Man.”
 It would follow the Holocene.
-Several lower limits are currently under debate (domestication, colonization of America, the Industrial Revolution, the discovery of nuclear fission,the"great acceleration" of the 1950s).
-It refers to the period when the impact of human activities on the planet became so strong that it constituted a new geological force.
-This concept is still hotly debated within the scientific community.
+Several potential starting points are currently under debate (domestication, the colonization of the Americas, the Industrial Revolution, the discovery of nuclear fission,the “Great Acceleration”of the 1950s).
+It refers to the period when the impact of human activities on the planet became so significant that it constitutes a new geological force.
+A concept that remains highly debated within the scientific community.

-- See his latest book, published in September by Seuil and entitled The Wild Part of the World. ↩︎
+1. See his latest book, published in September by Seuil and titled The Wild Side of the World. ↩︎